Did You Know?

 Screenings and Insurance

-Screenings covered by Medicare and private insurance companies require that certain criteria be met.
+Preventative health screenings are important to your general health and wellness.
+Many of these exams are covered by private insurance companies and Medicare, once specific criteria is met.
 Wake Radiology recommends that patients check with their insurance carrier before scheduling their screenings to confirm coverage and payment.
 Exams that are not covered by payors are considered out-of-pocket procedures and are payable at the time of service.
 With the exception of an annual screening mammogram, all screening studies performed at Wake Radiology require a signed physician referral – regardless of insurance coverage.

 Breast Cancer Screenings: 2D and 3D Mammography